Wills & Estates

 (Legal 500 UK Bar 2019)

 We are viewed as a leading barristers’ chambers for wills, probate and estates matters, and work hard to remain at the forefront of developments in the area.
-Our juniors gain hands-on experience of probate matters early in their career and have the benefit of learning from some of the most distinguished senior barristers and QCs in their field.

 We advise on and appear in all kinds of proceedings relating to the administration of estates, including claims for the production of accounts by personal representatives, claims for the removal of personal representatives, and applications for orders to facilitate the administration of estates and provide protection for personal representatives.